karina-wink/hildaplus/README.md

-# hilda+
+# HiLDA+ Global Land Use Change
-HiLDA+ - Global Land Use Change (data-driven allocation model)
+A data-driven land use/cover allocation model

-code will be uploaded soon...
+Code will be uploaded soon...